For these virus-hunting scientists, the 'real gold' is what's in a mosquito's abdomen

 When the team members analyze that blood, they are looking for any viruses the mosquitoes may have slurped up — those known and, maybe one day, those the world has never seen before.

-Neudi Rojop sucks up mosquitos with the insectazooka, sweeping the device into the dark corners of the house, under the beds and into the crannies.
+Neudy Rojop sucks up mosquitoes with the insectazooka, sweeping the device into the dark corners of the house, under the beds and into the crannies.

 Luis Escheverria for NPR